A Parents' Guide to Coding

 Students need to practise to get better, and they will have questions and will need help.
 A coding course needs to provide support beyond the lessons.

-Online courses are not simply in-person courses delivered remotely.
 The format and methods in online courses are fine-tuned to make them work effectively.
 At codetoday, our online courses are a hybrid of live sessions and on-demand content available on our purpose-built online learning platform.

 What type of student is coding suited for?